Binary Cyclic Codes and BCH codes

 The decoding algorithm used in RBDS.c is based on error trapping.
 The program emulates the operation of the encoder and decoder of a binary cyclic codes, using bitwise shifts and xor for modulo g(x) operations.

-NOTE: For the BCH decoders below and the RS decoders in another section, log and antilog tables are used to solve equations for the unkown error positions (and values for RS codes).
+NOTE: For the BCH decoders in C language below and the RS decoders in another section, log and antilog tables are used to solve equations for the unkown error positions (and values for RS codes).
 The value "-1" in the log table indicates log(0) or "-infinity".
 Therefore, the programs have a number of testing conditions for this value, when multiplying two elements in the Galois field.

 Encoding and decoding of a shortened binary (48,36,5) BCH code: